 Budapest, Hungary; 6 March 2017

-Linaro Limited, the open source collaborative engineering organization developing software for the Arm® ecosystem, today announced that Guizhou Huaxintong Semiconductor Technology Co., Ltd (HXT Semiconductor) has joined Linaro as a member of the Linaro Enterprise Group (LEG).
+Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, today announced that Acer, one of the world’s top ICT companies, has joined the Linaro IoT and Embedded (LITE) Group.

 To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
 The full scope of Linaro engineering work is open to all online.
 To find out more, please visit and http://www.96Boards.org.